adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-documenting-components-en_US.md

 ## Using `attr/3` to define possible values

 The `attr/3` function also contains two other mutually exclusive properties: `examples` and `values`.
-If you are interested in only certain colors being accepted by your component use `values` as follows: `attr :color, :string, default: "blue", values: ~w(blue red yellow green)`.
-If it is in your interest not to limit it to certain values but to provide some examples simply change `values` to `examples`.
-It is worth mentioning that this configuration will not prevent the wrong values from being used at runtime it will only help you by providing warnings at compile time.
+If you are interested in only certain colors being accepted by your component, use `values` as follows: `attr :color, :string, default: "blue", values: ~w(blue red yellow green)`.
+If it is in your interest not to limit it to certain values but to provide some examples, simply change `values` to `examples`.
+It is worth mentioning that this configuration will not prevent the wrong values from being used at runtime; it will only help you by providing warnings at compile time.

 %{
 title: ~H"What is this <code>`~w(x y z)`</code> there?",
 description: ~H"""
 <.link navigate="https://hexdocs.pm/elixir/1.16.2/Kernel.html#sigil_w/2" target="\_blank"><code>`sigil_w`</code></.link> serves as a simplified way to create string lists.
 Essentially <code>`["blue", "green"]`</code> can be written as <code>`~w(blue green)`</code>.
-With this sigil we don't need commas or quotation marks, just place the values inside the parentheses.
+With this sigil, we don't need commas or quotation marks, just place the values inside the parentheses.
 """
 } %% .callout

 ## Using `attr/3` to define classes

 Our button customization is currently limited.
-To be able to receive new classes we need to create a new `attr`.
+To be able to receive new classes, we need to create a new `attr`.
 Update `page_live.ex` to add a `class` attribute:

 ```elixir
 defmodule MyappWeb.PageLive do